aprs434/aprs434.github.io/README.md

 The combination of the declared _Data Type_ with the corresponding payload length forms the key so to speak to the i‑gate.
 This is what allowed for a headerless frame design.
 It prevents the i‑gate from relaying frames that are not intended for this compressed frame link.

-Source callsigns can contain only capital letters and digits.
-Up to six characters from a 36 character set can easily be compressed to 4 bytes in an extended 256 character set.

 |_Callsign_|_SSID_,<br/>_Path Code_&nbsp;&<br/>_Data Type Code_|_Compressed Data_|
 |:--------:|:-------------------------------------------------:|:---------------:|